-ExxonMobil Corporation Date of EGM 29th May 2024 Summary of resolution Resolution 1.6: Elect Director Joseph L. Hooley Resolution 1.12: Elect Director Darren W. Woods Size of holding at date of vote (% scheme assets) Less than 0.1% Vote AGAINST (company management recommended voting FOR) Rationale for vote We had concerns regarding the company's approach to corporate governance and shareholder rights.
-This concern centred on the company's decision to pursue legal action against its shareholders rather than use the established routes of engaging with these shareholders and using processes established by the U.S. Securities and Exchange Commission.
-We held to account the two board members most responsible by voting against the CEO/Chair and the Lead Director.
+ExxonMobil Corporation Date of EGM 29th May 2024 Summary of resolution Resolution 1.6: Elect Director Joseph L. Hooley Resolution 1.12: Elect Director Darren W. Woods Size of holding at date of vote (% scheme assets) Less than 0.1% Vote AGAINST (company management recommended voting FOR) Rationale for vote We had concerns regarding the company's approach to corporate gover rather than use the established routes of engaging with these sharehold members most responsible by voting against the CEO/Chair and the Lea Vote outcome Resolution 1.6: 12.8% of votes were instructed against the resolution.
+Resolution 1.12: 8.4% of votes were instructed against the resolution.
+Implications of the outcome We followed up the vote decision by signing a joint statement with othe assets under management of USD 5.2 trillion can be found here .
+Criteria selected for this vote to be significant and link to the USS Stewardship and Voting Policy We consider this vote to be significant as it aligns with our governance p fundamental right of shareholders and that this case could set a precede ernance and shareholder rights.
+This concern centred on the company's decision to pursue legal action against its shareholders Iders and using processes established by the U.S. Securities and Exchange Commission.
+We held to account the two board ad Director.
 The Lead Director also chaired the board's Nominating and Governance Committee.
-Vote outcome Resolution 1.6: 12.8% of votes were instructed against the resolution.
-Resolution 1.12: 8.4% of votes were instructed against the resolution.
-Implications of the outcome We followed up the vote decision by signing a joint statement with other investors that relating to the protection of shareholder rights.
-This letter, which was supported by investors with combined assets under management of USD 5.2 trillion can be found here.
-Criteria selected for this vote to be significant and link to the USS Stewardship and Voting Policy We consider this vote to be significant as it aligns with our governance priority of protecting shareholder rights.
-We believe the ability to requisition and vote on shareholder proposals is a fundamental right of shareholders and that this case could set a precedent that undermines this very important and fundamental right of shareholders.